What's the Weight? Estimating Controlled Outcome Differences in Complex Surveys for Health Disparities Research: Introduction

-In this paper, we introduce a strategy for incorporating sampling mechanisms, such as survey weights, and propensity scores to make statements on the controlled difference in outcomes when an individual's probability of selection depends on the group membership variable of interest (herein, {\it race}; see Figure \ref{fig:diagram}).
-We explore how the proposed methods compare to current analytic strategies.
-Our motivation comes from a research question addressing the relationship between race, SES, and telomere length, a biomarker for health measured in a particular nationally representative survey (NHANES).
-The remainder of this manuscript is structured as follows.
+In this work, we introduce a novel framework that enhances existing approaches for estimating racial disparities in health outcomes in complex survey settings.
+Our contributions are threefold.
+First, we derive new identification formulas that provide theoretical insight into the estimation of controlled group differences under conditions of confounding and selection bias, addressing a critical gap in the literature where selection depends on the group of interest, such as race.
+Second, we present a comprehensive set of simulation settings that consider different data-generating mechanisms and allow for a thorough examination of the proposed methodology's performance under various real-world scenarios.
+Lastly, we implement these methods within a comprehensive R package, enabling researchers to rigorously and efficiently apply these techniques to their own data.
+Together, these contributions offer a robust framework for analyzing health disparities using complex survey data.

+The rest of this manuscript is structured as follows.
 Section \ref{sec:background} reviews related work in this area.
-Section \ref{sec:method} introduces and justifies our proposed methods for estimating the quantity of interest, which we will refer to as the ACD in the spirit of \citet{li2023using}, and discusses differences with other common approaches.
-Section \ref{sec:simulations} provides simulation studies to support our recommendations.
+Section \ref{sec:method} introduces and justifies our proposed methods for estimating the quantity of interest, which we will refer to as the ACD in the spirit of~\citet{li2023using}, and discusses differences with other common approaches.
+Section \ref{sec:simulations} explores how the proposed methods compare to current analytic strategies and provides simulation studies to support our recommendations.
 Section \ref{sec:nhanes} introduces the data motivating this work and provides results for this example.
+We then present an auxiliary example where we estimate the PATE for an environmental exposure.
 We close with a summary discussion of the concepts outlined here and some final recommendations to researchers who may be working under similar considerations.